NateWr/cyf-react-syntax/readme.md

 So what's the difference?

-In the render function, the first button is created without any child component.
-It is just basic HTML code.
+In the render function, the first button is created wit just basic HTML code.
 The second button loads a *new React component* named `Button`.

 Let's break this down.

 Here's the first line:

 ```html
 <button class="btn-default">Submit</button>
 ```

 This is plain HTML code.
-The **tag** is `button` and it has one **attribute** named `class`.
+The HTML **tag** is `button` and it has one **attribute** named `class`.

 Here's the second line: